-For example: Given below is a screenshot taken from Policybazar.com.
-You can see that there are different service providers (Life Insurance, Health, Motor, Loans, Cards, Travel+, Investment) and each service has it’s own sections.
-In case of Travel Insurance we have Travel Insurance, Home Insurance and Corporate Insurance.
+For example: Given below is a screenshot taken from Policy Bazaar.
+You can see that there are different service providers (Life Insurance, Health, Motor, Loans, Cards, Travel+, Investment) and each service has its own sections.

 These details are required by the service providers as different service providers have different service quotations.